 “In Denmark we talk a lot about this, about networking, creating connections.
 So when you have these international forums, you create a network.
 So it’s all about getting to know people and gaining knowledge about the world” – Klaes, Denmark (2019 LIYSF participant).

-LIYSF encourages social interactions and integrates these within the two week programme.
-Events such as ‘The Great Crossword Hunt,’ the ‘International Cabaret and the scientific day visits embraces the diversity of culture and experiences among participants, all while connecting students with science.
+LIYSF encourages social interactions and integrates these within the two-week programme.
+Events such as ‘The Great Crossword Hunt,’ the ‘International Cabaret and the scientific day visits embrace the diversity of culture and experiences among participants, all while connecting students with science.